ookamiiixd/Yoimiya/TOS.md

 - **User ID**: The unique identifier that belongs to your Discord account.
 This allows us to assign game and verification data to a particular Discord user account.
 User IDs are accessible by any Discord user.

 We do not sell or otherwise share any collected data with any third parties.

+If you have any privacy-related requests or concerns, such as a data removal request, please reach me out by sending an email to ookamiiixd@gmail.com or send a DM via twitter [@ookamiiixd](https://twitter.com/ookamiiixd).